Traditional bonsai scissors model can help you achieve precise, beautiful pruning results while providing comfort and durability.

 【Made in Japan by 3rd generation of artisans】

-Real Japanese bonsai tools handforged by third generation of bonsai tools artisans in the city of Sanjo, in Niigata Prefecture.
+Experience the time-honored art of bonsai with our exquisite collection of genuine Japanese bonsai tools, skillfully handforged by third-generation bonsai tool artisans in the historic city of Sanjo, Niigata Prefecture.
 Sanjo is known since 17th century for the metalwork skills of their artisans and blacksmiths.

 【Yasugi Specialty Steel】